-CBS News program “60 Minutes” got a hold of death and autopsy photos of Jeffrey Epstein for a program last Sunday.
+CBS News program “60 Minutes” got a hold of death and autopsy photos of Jeffrey Epstein for its program in 2020.
 As usual, there are aspects to the scene that are right out of cartoon world.
 For instance, a following photo shows the noose and the bed sheets used for the “suicide.”

 “60 Minutes” reminds us that the prison CCTV cameras in Epstein’s wing “weren’t working” at the time of the suicide.
 Furthermore, federal prison protocols were not followed by guards who discovered the body or by EMT.
 Rather than preserve the scene, they took his “dead body” to the emergency room.

 While we appreciate the images, the CBS’ “correspondent” spent much of the program making appeals to authority.
 She applied limited critical thinking and asked very few probing questions.
 For example:

 Question 1 – Why are there so many sheets and bedding items in a cell with one prisoner?
 They’re piled up everywhere.
 Is this like hotel room service where you keep asking for more.
 This is totally nonsensical, and especially for a prisoner who was recently on suicide watch.